 Sometimes I race, but mostly I just like being on my bike.
-No altruistic motives or charity rides, no selling stuff.

 When I first picked up a mountain bike (which was my dad’s really sweet Gary Fisher Hoo Koo E Koo), I rode it around a bunch of slag heaps and beside the railroad tracks in Western Pennsylvania.
 Then I rode it up a little tiny Pennsylvania mountain, had to stop halfway because my legs were cramping up so bad.

 I was hooked after that, started racing cross country, then did some endurance races, then hundred milers, thought I wanted to be some sort of sponsored bike racer dork, then moved on to big dumb bikepacking races like the Tour Divide and Colorado Trail Race.